GoogleChrome/web.dev/src/site/content/en/blog/animations-and-performance/index.md

 Where you can, you should avoid animating properties that trigger layout or paint.
 For most modern browsers, this means limiting animations to `opacity` or `transform`, both of which the browser can highly optimize; it doesn’t matter if the animation is handled by JavaScript or CSS.

-You can find a full guide on creating [High Performance Animations on HTML5 Rocks](https://www.html5rocks.com/en/tutorials/speed/high-performance-animations/).
+Read a full guide on creating [high performance animations](/animations-guide/).

 ### Using the `will-change` property